Kristopher38/OC-Von-Neumann-probe/README.md

     - making checkerboard pattern
     - planting sugarcane, in the final stage at least 31 blocks
 7. Searching for specific biomes and harvesting resources
     - desert: min.
-15 cacti
+2 cacti
-    - village: emeralds, eyes of ender
+    - mountains: 3 emeralds
 8. Robot assembly
     - crafting parts
     - writing software to disk
     - putting parts in the assembler and starting the assembly
     - placing the robot, turning it on, configuring it, providing it with starting renewable resources (water, cacti, sugar canes, mining equipment) and data about locations of various biomes and villages
 ### Secondary goal
-1. Making a tree farm
+- Making a tree farm
-2. Making a cactus farm
+- Making a cactus farm
-3. Moving bases when resources in the near area are spent
+- Moving bases when resources in the near area are spent
+### Tertiary goal
+- Communicating with other robots about map data and other stuff
+- Communicating with the main base about map data and for statistics acquisition

 ### Interruptions
 Interruptions are events that happen (usually asynchronously or during execution of code which shouldn't handle them explicitly for clarity reasons) during execution of specific task, e.g. mining, which either have to be dealt with immmediately or can be scheduled to be done later.
 Those include: